MattGrayYes/iMac-G3/README.md

 * Has 3 or 4 flying cables to connect the computer to the CRT and chaissis peripherals.
 	* Audio Cable
 		* A small female Molex-style plug
+			* I haven't worked out which one it is yet.
 		* Connections from (TBC):
 			* Power Button & LED
 			* Speakers